deadb3ar/CVAikikai/wp-content/plugins/wp-google-maps/readme.txt

 == Changelog ==

+= 7.0.03 - 2018-04-20 =
+* Improved spatial data migration function to be more robust
+* Fixed undefined index use_fontawesome

 = 7.0.02 - 2018-04-15 =
 * Added option to select FontAwesome version
 * Fixed bug with circle data array